james5101/katacoda-scenarios/convert-python-to-3musketeers/step2.md

 `docker images`{{execute}}

-We should see an image with a tag of printvar:latest.
+We should see an image with a tag of printvar-docker:latest.
 Excellent

 ## Task
 Lastly let's run our image and see our output.